Want to become a real estate agent in NYC?

 You can team up with bankers who give home loans.
 You can partner with builders, interior designers, and maintenance companies.
 This way, you can recommend their services to your clients.
 And your partners will refer the potential buyers or sellers to you.

-Even if your client ends up with their home and plans to stay there permanently, it is important to stay in touch with them.
+Even if your client ends up with their home and plans to stay there permanently, staying in touch with them is important.
 You don’t need to contact them all the time.
 Just send out cards during the holidays.
 Keep in touch enough to say hello and remind them that you’re still in the trade.
 When your clients have you on their minds, they are more likely to refer their friends or family to you.

 Becoming a successful real estate agent is all about staying proactive, building a relationship, marketing, and above all, taking care of your client.
 What do you think?
 Let us know by commenting below!